0xlazytron/bazaar/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
   You'll need to add these images to your assets folder: product-1.jpg to product-4.jpg for the product thumbnails back-arrow.png for the back button heart.png for the favorite button share.png for the share button delivery.png for delivery icon location.png for location icon payment.png for payment icon bid.png for bid history icon star.png for rating icon seller-avatar.jpg for seller profile picture
   Let's create the product details screen:
   Now you'll need to add the following images to your project:
   In assets/images/icons/:
   back-arrow.png - A back arrow icon
   heart.png - A heart icon for favorites share.png - A share icon
   clock.png - A clock icon
   bid.png - A bid tag icon
   rupee.png - A rupee currency symbol
   delivery.png - A delivery truck icon
   location.png - A location pin icon
   payment.png - A payment/money icon
   bid-history.png - A history/chart icon
   arrow-up.png - An upward arrow icon
   star.png - A star rating icon
   In assets/images/products/:
   product-1.jpg to product-4.jpg - Product images of the iPhone
   seller-avatar.jpg - A profile picture for the seller Update the navigation to handle the product details screen:

+Sensitive Keystore information:
+Keystore password: 1fc0b50b2366756f2441885d75cff230
+Key alias: 36a1a53e02c1705901d07ada9f48479d
+Key password: 9ad39e85ae3d2ec0c0d2765275e55d2e